lwjohnst86/analyzing-cohorts-course/chapter4.md

 `@instructions`
 - As in the previous exercise, create a plot of the estimates and confidence intervals of the predictors.
 - This time, don't filter by model adjustment.
-- Make the plot pretty as in the previous exercise (including the `labs`).
 - Expand on the previous exercise by splitting the plot by model using `facet_grid`.

 `@hint`
-- The vertical line should have a `linetype` of "dotted".
 - Select the facetting variable using `vars()`.

 `@pre_exercise_code`